docker/docs/docker-for-windows/mounts-on-windows.md

 ### Bind-mounting to another WSL 2 Linux instance

-Before utilizing Bind-mounting to files or directories of a WSL 2 Linux instance, make sure [Docker integration is enabled](wsl.md) in the corresponding WSL 2 instance.
+Before using Bind-mounting to files or directories of a WSL 2 Linux instance, make sure [Docker integration is enabled](wsl.md) in the corresponding WSL 2 instance.

 To gain the best experience and benefit from maximum performance when Bind-mounting another WSL 2 Linux distro, create the Linux container from within the other WSL 2 Linux distro.